declension/squeeze-alexa/README.md

 ### Things it is not

+ * Full coverage of all LMS features, plugins or use cases.
+It aims to be good at what it does.
  * A multi-user skill.
 This means: yes, you will need to set up Alexa and AWS developer accounts.
- * A native LMS plugin (at least, not currently)
+ * A native LMS plugin (at least, not currently).
+Yes, more server fiddling.
- * Full coverage of all LMS features, plugins or use cases
  * Easy to set up :scream: